FriendsOfTYPO3/introduction/Documentation/Installation.rst

 -----------------------------

-If you downloaded and unpacked a full TYPO3 core from `get.typo3.org <https://get.typo3.org>`_, just :doc:`install the system <t3install:Index>` as usual.
+If you downloaded and unpacked a full TYPO3 core from `get.typo3.org <https://get.typo3.org>`_, just :ref:`install the system <t3install:install>` as usual.
 In the last installation step you can select the option *Yes, download the list of distributions*.
 On first backend login, you will be redirected to the extension manager "Get preconfigured distribution" and can install the "The Official